Mazyod/PhoenixSharp/README.md

 Under the PhoenixTests/WebSocketImpl folder, you'll find a few sample implementations of these interfaces which you could simply copy to your project as needed.

+> [!WARNING]\
+> DotNetWebSocket may be unstable.
+Please consider using BestHTTP, WebSocketSharp, or contributing fixes, or adding new implementations 🤌

 #### Implementing `IMessageSerializer` and `IJsonBox`

 `IMessageSerializer` is the interface that allows you to customize the serialization of your Phoenix messages.